payamtrack/next-bitmovin/README.md

 ## Getting Started

+First, add your Bitmovin player key to the **line 28** on *./components/BitmovinPlayer.tsx*

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev